 You are subject to the local laws of Morocco, including those that appear harsh by Australian standards.
 If you’re arrested or jailed, the Australian Government will do what it can to help you under our

 Penalties for drug offences are severe and can include long prison sentences.
-See our
+More information:

 The death penalty can apply for serious offences, such as high treason, terrorism, multiple murder and rape.

 Homosexual acts are illegal in Morocco and penalties can include imprisonment.
-See our
+More information:

-LGBTI travellers page.
+LGBTI travellers.
 Heterosexual relations outside marriage are also illegal and can lead to imprisonment.

 Non-Muslims who attempt to enter mosques in Morocco may be detained for questioning unless the mosque is open to the general public.